Royal Society for the Protection of Birds

 The Royal Society for the Protection of Birds (RSPB) is a charitable organisation registered in England and Wales and in Scotland.
 It was founded in 1889.
 It works to promote conservation and protection of birds and the wider environment through public awareness campaigns, petitions and through the operation of nature reserves throughout the United Kingdom.

 In 2021/22 the RSPB had revenue of £157 million, 2,200 employees, 10,500 volunteers and 1.1 million members (including 195,000 youth members), making it one of the world's largest wildlife conservation organisations.
 The RSPB has many local groups and maintains 222 nature reserves.
-As founders, chief officers and presidents, women have been at the helm of the RSPB for over 85 years.

 History

 The origins of the RSPB lie with two groups of women, both formed in 1889: